Western Arizona, Arizona, United States of America: What to pack, what to wear, and when to go [2024]

 A portable power bank, like this one

-A plug adapter that supports outlet types A and B. Be careful to get the right type.
-Most adapters available online are just plug changers and require your devices to change the voltage themselves.
-If yours can't do that they could get destroyed.
-This one works in most areas.
+A plug adapter that supports outlet types A and B. Ensure that you get the correct type.
+The majority of adapters for sale now are simply plugs and expect your electronics to convert the voltage themselves.
+If yours can't do that they could burn up.
+This one should work in most countries.

 What to wear/what to pack: